MST47/Tensorflow-Projects/README.md

 The algorithms we will focus on include:\\

+i.
 Linear Regression
+ii.
 Classification
+iii.
 Clustering
+iv.
 Hidden Markov Models
 It is worth noting that there are many tools within TensorFlow that could be used to solve the problems we will see below.
 I have chosen the tools that I belive give the most variety and are easiest to use.